ajavierfc/mitele/README.md

 Windows (Powershell): `& 'C:\Program Files\VideoLAN\VLC\vlc.exe' (python .\get.py boing)`

+__Notes__

-Note: telecinco and cuatro may not work
+* telecinco and cuatro may not work as they need authentication
+* outside from spain probably wont work as is, cause to geo-lock